 Mr. Southam has served as a reader for the College Board AP exam in Biology since 1999, is an active member of the Bethel community who began been building a house in Bethel in 1990, was elected to the Bethel Board of Selectmen in 2012, is a member of the Mahoosuc Pathways board, an organization committed to the development of recreational trails in the Bethel area, and is treasurer of the Bethel Outing Club.

-The Head Cycling Coach for both the mountain and road teams, he has a Category 2 license from USA cycling and personally placed third at USA Nationals for category 3 mountain biking in 2013.
+The Head Cycling Coach for the mountain bike team, he has a Category 2 license from USA cycling and personally placed third at USA Nationals for category 3 mountain biking in 2013.
 Mr. Southam lives off campus in the home he built with his wife, Sarah Southam, a Chemistry and Physics teacher at Telstar High School.
 They have two children: a daughter, Sam ’12, and son, Max ’16.

 Ms. Drew and her family moved to Bethel from upstate New York in 2002.
 After undergraduate work in biology, she earned a M.S. in Teaching Secondary Science.
 Ms. Drew teaches Biology and Conceptual Physics to 9th and 11th grade students.
 She brings to campus a love of skiing, hiking, canoeing and camping with her family: her husband, Ian, and their three children: John ’13, Kim ’17 and Lily.